openregister/govuk-registers-api-client/README.md

 ### `get_custodian`

 Get the name of the current custodian for the register.
-For example, the name of the custodian for the `country` register.

 <details>
 <summary>
-Click here to expand for more information.
+Example usage (click here to expand):
 </summary>

-Example usage:

 ```